ripienaar/free-for-dev/README.md

   * [Kody Tools](https://www.kodytools.com/dev-tools) — 100+ dev tools including formatter, minifier, and converter.
   * [AdminMart](https://adminmart.com/) — High-Quality Free and Premium Admin Dashboard and Website Templates created with Angular, Bootstrap, React, VueJs, NextJS, and NuxtJS!
   * [Glob tester](https://globster.xyz/) — A website that allows you to design and test glob patterns.
 It also provides resources to learn glob patterns.
-  * [OpenUtils](https://openutils.org/) - There are various free tools available for developers, such as HTML/CSS/JavaScript formatters, minifiers, converters, encoders/decoder,s and many others.
   * [SimpleRestore](https://simplerestore.io) - Hassle-free MySQL backup restoration.
 Restore MySQL backups to any remote database without code or a server.
   * [360Converter](https://www.360converter.com/) - Free tier useful website to convert: Video to Text && Audio to Text && Speech to Text && Real-time Audio to Text && YouTube Video to Text && add Video Subtitle.
 Maybe it will be helpful in a short video conversion or in a short youtube tutorial:)
   * [QRCodeBest](https://qrcode.best/) - Create custom QR codes with 13 templates, full privacy, and personal branding.
 Features tracking pixels, project categorization, and unlimited team seats on QRCode.Best.